MKE JNG-90

 MKE JNG-90 is a bolt-action sniper rifle that fires the 7.62×51mm NATO round used by the Turkish military.
 Development of the weapon first started back in 2004 to 2008.
 Its nickname is Bora and it is currently being offered for export.

 Design

-The JNG-90 was designed with the collaboration of Turkish Gendarmerie and Mechanical and Chemical Industry Corporation (MKEK).
+The JNG-90 was designed with the collaboration of Turkish Gendarmerie and Mechanical and Chemical Industry Corporation (MKE).
 Designed by Capt.
 (Rtd.)
 Mustafa Dolar and Sgt.
 Mjr.
-Necmi Güngör, rifle is accurate in terms of shooting 0.3 MOA groups at up to 100 meters range according to MKEK tests.
+Necmi Güngör, rifle is accurate in terms of shooting 0.3 MOA groups at up to 100 meters range according to MKE tests.
 Picatinny rails are provided on the forend and on the upper receiver.
 The rifle also has an adjustable buttstock.